Hiring globally? Why Spain should be at the top of your list

 "The new startup law by the Spanish government has made things easier for tech companies." —Pedro Torrecillas, CEO and Cofounder, Circular

 Companies looking to hire in Spain will also find that local labor laws often work in their favor.
 For instance, the notice period in Spain is only 15 days, which means a candidate can start working for your company within three weeks.
-Similarly, the process of letting someone go is also relatively easy, usually with severance pay of 20 days’ salary per year of service.
+Similarly, the process of letting someone go is also relatively easy, usually with severance pay of 20 days' salary per year of service; however, if a dismissal is declared unfair by a court, the statutory compensation amounts to 33 days' wages for each year of service.

 Finally, labor costs in Spain are significantly lower than in neighboring countries.
 For instance, according to local market data from Figures, the average salary for a junior front-end developer in the U.K. is €47,000, whereas the average compensation for the same role in Barcelona would be €33,000.